bsojapan/bsojapan.github.io/static/02_earth/ga_midworks.md

 Tour bus /

 #### Civilian aircrafts

+Reflecting the fascination with supersonic aircraft prevalent at the time of production, the civilian aircraft in *Joe 90* feature slender, sharp-nosed airframes and predominantly delta-wing configurations.
+The design evolved from the wing-root engine placement seen in *Thunderbirds* (reminiscent of the de Havilland Comet) to pylon-mounted engines.
+Many of these designs are striking, so be sure to keep an eye out for them when watching the series.

 ##### Passenger Jet aircraft 1
 ##### Passengrt Jet Aircraft 2
 ##### Passengrt Jet Aircraft 3